Understanding a linear model

 geng4 -0.13333 0.0 0.0 0.13333 0.13333 0.26667

-With block and gen as factors and an intercept present, R uses treatment (reference-cell) coding by default.
+With block and gen as factors and an intercept present, R uses treatment (baseline) coding by default.
 The printed beta therefore contains:

 • beta[1]: the intercept (no longer overall mean)